Maharashtrian cuisine: Mahashivratri

 Marathi Hindu people fast on this day.
 Fasting food includes chutney prepared with pulp of the or kavath fruit (Wood apple).
 Some communities use the pulp of Bael/.

 Holi

 As part of Holi, a festival that is celebrated on the full moon evening in the month of Falgun (March or April), a bonfire is lit to symbolize the end of winter and the slaying of a demon in Hindu mythology.
 People make puran poli as a ritual offering to the holy fire.
 The day after the bonfire night is called Dhulivandan.
 Marathi people celebrate with colors on the fifth day after the bonfire on Rangpanchami.

 Gudi Padwa

-On Gudi Padwa most people make Puran poli a sweet bread made by stuffing chana dal(Puran) thali with Saar,bhat, Kuradai-papad,bhaji,etc.Some people make Puri with potato (batatyachi bhaaji) and bhaji.Shrikhand is also ate during it.
+On Gudi Padwa, most people make Puran poli, a sweet bread made by stuffing chana dal(Puran).
+Some peoplehave Puri with potato (batatyachi bhaaji) and bhaji.Shrikhand is also a popular dish for Gudi padwa.

 Ganesh Chaturthi

 Modak is said to be the favorite food of Ganesh.
 An offering of twenty-one pieces of this sweet preparation is offered on Ganesh Chaturthi and other minor Ganesh-related events.
 Various Maharashtrian communities prepare different dishes specially for Gauri poojan.